-- Reducing the effective gearing ratio through the exclusion of non-debt liabilities will unfairly impact industries such as regulated infrastructure industries which have traditionally been funded using greater than average gearing given the predictable cash flows generated by their underlying businesses; - This is exacerbated by the inclusion of deferred tax liabilities in the calculation of the deductible debt limit which in asset intensive industries can be significant and which can be treated by financiers in debt covenants as akin to equity; - The interest rate cap is a novel and untested approach which we believe is unnecessary in light of the current and proposed transfer pricing rules and is inconsistent with internationally accepted transfer pricing requirements; - In our view, the issue being addressed by the proposed interest rate cap is best solved through the application of the current and proposed transfer pricing rules; - The proposed changes create an unequal playing field between foreign and New Zealand investors, which can have the impact of reducing appetite from foreign investors as well as potentially harming local New Zealand investors who frequently invest alongside foreign investors. - As a net importer of capital, the proposed changes would increase the average cost of capital in New Zealand, particularly for capital-intensive industries where capital structures would likely become less efficient, increasing the cost to New Zealand of building the infrastructure necessary to support and grow its economy.
+- Reducing the effective gearing ratio through the exclusion of non-debt liabilities will unfairly impact appropriately highly geared industries such as regulated infrastructure industries. - This is exacerbated by the inclusion of deferred tax liabilities in the calculation of the deductible debt limit which in asset intensive industries can be significant and which can be treated by financiers in debt covenants as akin to equity. - The interest rate cap is a novel and untested approach that may cause inequities at the boundary.
+It is also unnecessary in light of the current and proposed transfer pricing rules and is inconsistent with internationally accepted transfer pricing requirements. - In our view, the issue being addressed by the proposed interest rate cap is best solved through the application of the current and proposed transfer pricing rules. - The proposed changes create an unequal playing field for foreign and New Zealand investors as they have a greater impact on foreign investors, and can harm local New Zealand investors who frequently invest alongside foreign investors. - The proposed changes may negatively impact valuations of New Zealand assets which can impact both foreign and New Zealand investors.